hyper-expanse/semantic-delivery-gitlab/README.md

 ## Installation

-To install the `semantic-release-gitlab` tool as a development dependency please run the following command:
+To install the `semantic-release-gitlab` tool for use in your project's release process please run the following command:

 ```bash
 npm install --save-dev semantic-release-gitlab